javascript-2020/https-quick/README.md

 <h4>quick.req.post.json(req)</h4>

 processes a post request with content-type application/json<br>
-the function returns a promise which resolves to a javascript json value
+returns a promise which resolves to a javascript json value

 <pre>